Hornbills in The Gambia

 African-grey, At 45–51 cm in length, the African grey hornbill is a large bird, although it is one of the smaller hornbills.
 Its plumage is grey and brown, with the head, flight feathers and long tail being of a darker shade.
 There is a white line down each side of the crown and another down the back which is only visible in flight.
 Their long curved bills feature a small casque (a display growth on the upper mandible of the bill) along the upper culmen, which is more prominent in males than females.

-A dark upper mandible with a creamy-yellow mark or horizontal stripe is diagnostic of males, whereas females have tricoloured, red-tipped mandibles.
+They have a dark upper mandible with a creamy-yellow mark or horizontal stripe, which is diagnostic of males, whereas females have tricoloured, red-tipped mandibles.
 The plumage of the male and female is similar.
 That of juveniles doesn’t differ much from adults, but their bills are initially uniformly blackish.
 The flight is undulating.
-The similarly sized red-billed hornbills occur in similar savannah habitats but have pied plumage.
+Similar-sized red-billed hornbills occur in similar savannah habitats but have pied plumage.
 Source Wikipedia

 What do Hornbills feed on?